 - 1. Program is available statewide. - 2.
 Applications will be accepted during the months of January, July, and October.
 Applications must be submitted by the last day of the applicable month. - 3.
-MN Conservation Reserve Enhancement Program (CREP) eligible applications are not eligible for this program and must be submitted through a MN CREP batching period. - 4.
+MN Conservation Reserve Enhancement Program (CREP) eligible applications are not eligible for this program and must be submitted through a MN CREP batching period. - a.
+A landowner's desire to have food plots within the easement is not a reason to determine that the application is not MN CREP eligible. - 4.
 The application must be at least 8-acres in size, unless waiver requirements are met. - 5.
 A minimum scoring threshold may be set based on applications received in a given batching period.
-BWSR will provide additional guidance on scoring thresholds in the future - 6.
+BWSR will provide additional guidance on scoring thresholds in the future. - 6.
 The program is focused on cropland restoration, but non-cropped areas can be included if necessary, up to a maximum of 20% of the cropland acreage.
-An approved waiver will be required to include non-cropland exceeding 20%. - 7.
-Existing vegetation subject to MS §103F.48 between eligible cropland and public water source, not including public drainage systems, must be included in the easement acreage as donated lands and is not subject to the 20% limitation described in #6. - 8.
-Existing vegetation not subject to MS §103F.48 between eligible cropland and public water source, including public drainage systems, must be included in the easement acreage and is subject to the 20% limitation described in #6. - 9.
-Existing vegetation subject to MS §103F.48 between eligible cropland and public drainage system must be excluded from the easement. - 10.
-Priority should be placed upon land under existing Conservation Reserve Program (CRP) contracts. - 11.
+An approved waiver will be required to include non-cropland exceeding 20%. - Existing vegetation subject to MS §103F.48 between eligible cropland, including existing Conservation Reserve Program (CRP) contracts, and public water source must be included in the easement acreage and is subject to the 20% limitation described in #6. - 8.
+Existing vegetation subject to MS §103F.48 between eligible cropland and public drainage system must be excluded from the easement. - 9.
+Priority should be placed upon land under existing CRP contracts. - 10.
 Whenever possible, land on both sides of a river, stream, or drainage system must be enrolled.